 A show of pink flowers in varying shades formed the floral paintings in the eight blind windows and added warmth to the austere atmosphere of the huge hall.
 The floor was covered with a light blue carpet.

 The tables were laid with the finest tablecloths, porcelain services, glasses and cutlery that Sweden can create.
 The Royal Table was magnificent, both light and airy as a Swedish Midsummer evening.

-Roses and Lilies of the Valley The tables were decorated with long mirror plateaus, on which silver candelabra were interchanged with silver bowls strewn with flowers in shades of pale pink and white.
-Each bowl was filled with different flowers - sweet peas, lilac, roses, peonies, lilies of the valley and green lady's mantle.
+The tables were decorated with long mirror plateaus, on which silver candelabra were interchanged with silver bowls strewn with flowers in shades of pale pink and white.
+Each bowl was filled with different flowers – sweet peas, lilac, roses, peonies, lilies of the valley and green lady's mantle.
 The candlesticks on the long tables for single candles had been specially adapted to hold five candles, on which green trails were bound with dazzling bouquets of lilies of the valley, the flower of Gästrikland, in the centre.

 Following the choral tribute at Lejonbacken and wedding photographs, The Crown Princess Couple made their entrance through the Halls of the Orders of Chivalry down the steps to the Hall of State for the banquet, which began at 8.00 p.m.